wp-plugins/earth-hour/readme.txt

 == Installation ==

-Please visit http://www.bravenewcode.com/earth-hour/ for comprehensive installation instructions.
+= Pre 2.7 =
+Download, unzip, and upload the 'earth-hour' folder and all its contents to your WordPress wp-content/plugins folder using FTP.
+Visit the plugin tab in the WordPress admin, and activate Earth Hour, that's it!
+= 2.7+ =
+You can now install Earth Hour directly from the WordPress admin!

 == Frequently Asked Questions ==

 = What Browsers Are Supported? =

-* So far, IE6+, Firefox, Opera, Safari, Camino, Shiira, Flock & more
+* So far, IE6, IE7+, All flavors of Firefox, Opera, Safari, Camino, Shiira, Flock... & likely many more!

 = Can I Help Translate Earth Hour? =